This can happen. The FAFSA relies on two-year-old tax information. Or your family may be facing big expenses that the FAFSA didn’t ask about.

 Don’t wait until you get an acceptance letter from the college to speak up.
 After you submit your college applications, reach out to the schools’ financial aid offices to explain your situation.

-Or if you have been accepted, but the financial help is way too low, call today.
+Or if you’ve been accepted, but the financial help is too low, call today.

 It never hurts to ask for more aid.
 But some reasons may be more persuasive than others, such as if your family’s current situation looks a lot different than the information you reported on your FAFSA.

 - You or a family member had extreme medical expenses

 - You or your parents became unemployed or experienced a significant drop in income

 - You or your parents faced high expenses (or had to take unpaid time off) to care for a family member

 In the tax year reported on your FAFSA, your family reported much higher income than now because: